aws-samples/eks-workshop-v2/website/docs/observability/opensearch/pod-logs.md

 ```

 We can confirm that the same log entries are also visible in OpenSearch.
-Access the `EKS Workshop - Pod Logs Dashboard` from the dashboard landing page we saw earlier or use the command below to obtain its coordinates:
+Access the pod logs dashboard from the dashboard landing page we saw earlier or use the command below to obtain its coordinates:

 ```bash
 $ printf "\nPod logs dashboard: https://%s/_dashboards/app/dashboards#/view/31a8bd40-790a-11ee-8b75-b9bb31eee1c2 \